 The accessory I’m talking about today is not some necklace, a pair of shoes, or even a pair of glasses.
 It’s a blindness cane, or white cane.
 I started using one regularly when I started college.
 I resisted it, because I wanted to pretend my vision wasn’t actually getting worse, but after I became known as the girl who fell down the stairs, twice, during freshman orientation, I realized that I needed it more than I thought I didn’t.
 In the year and a half I’ve used it, I’ve gotten so many bizarre comments, assumptions, and questions from people around me.
 Quite simply, people don’t know a lot about canes.

-One time, an employee at a bagel place I went to with my friend pulled her aside and asked why I could see when I had a blindness cane, and started asking how well I could see.
-She explained that I had low vision, and while I could see a little bit, it still wasn’t great.
+One time, an employee at a bagel place I went to with my friend pulled them aside and asked why I could see when I had a blindness cane, and started asking how well I could see.
+My friend explained that I had low vision, and while I could see a little bit, it still wasn’t great.
 I found out about this after we left and while I appreciate how my friend handled it, I was a bit surprised at the employee’s assumptions.
 Not everyone has to be totally blind to use a cane, and many members of the low vision community use canes to get around.
 A low vision doctor once told me that you can see 20/20 on the eye chart, but still be legally blind and need a cane to get around, and that’s okay.
 One does not have to see, or rather not see, a certain percentage to get a blindness cane.
 If they need it, they need it.

 I have other well-meaning people tell me about their friends or family members with low vision or blindness who get around without canes perfectly fine.
 That’s amazing, and I am always so impressed when I meet people who can do that.
 Sadly, I can’t tell the difference between flat ground and stairs, so the cane really isn’t something I can go without.
 Every person with blindness or low vision is different, and it hurts when people start questioning how well someone can see.
 Another thing that is equally annoying is when random people approach me and start doing a makeshift eye test to see how well I can see.
 When you look like society’s view of normal, suddenly it’s hard to believe that you could be wearing such thick glasses and everyone turns into an eye doctor, trying to diagnose what’s wrong with you and if you really need that cane.
 And while it is well-meaning, I don’t like hearing that I’m too pretty to have to use a blindness cane either.